c-sk8/Flat-Bottom-Font/README.md

 # Flat Bottom Font

 A neat handwriting font.
+To see what it looks like click on the **Sample.pdf** file.

 Some letters have a flat bottom like when you write above a ruler.
 This is an open source font.

 This font was first created in March 2018 using an application called Glyphs Mini on a Apple Mac computer.